forrestxu123/Android-Framework-System-Design/README.md

  <a name="d"></a>

 ## 4 Android Graphic framework
-The Android Graphics Framework serves as the foundation for crafting rich visual experiences on Android devices.
-Its essential components play a crucial role in rendering and managing graphical elements, leveraging the Surface class in Image Stream Producers for seamless interaction with SurfaceFlinger to efficiently render images.
-This involves practices such as buffer queue reuse and collaboration with the GPU/Hardware Composer, contributing to efficient buffer management.
-The framework also offers key advantages, including synchronization with VSYNC for optimal performance.
+The Android Graphics Framework is vital for crafting engaging visual experiences on Android devices.
+Its key components play a crucial role in rendering and managing graphical elements, utilizing the Surface class in Image Stream Producers for seamless interaction with SurfaceFlinger to efficiently render images.
+This involves features such as buffer queue reuse, collaboration with the Hardware Composer and synchronization with VSYNC for optimal performance and memory efficiency.

 Key Components: